 - MD DNR’s coastal atlas that shows areas that are prone to flooding: http://gisapps.dnr.state.md.us/coastalatlas/WAB/index.html

 MD Trust Fund Project Sites

-The Chesapeake Bay Trust encourages our grantees to consider project signage as part of their proposal.
-Signage functions to increase awareness, educate the public, foster appreciation and long term sustainability, and demonstrates commitment to communicating the purpose and value of water quality related projects (ex. conservation landscaping).
+The Trust strongly encourages, and sometimes requires our grantees to consider project signage as part of their proposal.
+Signage functions to increase awareness, educate the public, foster appreciation and long term sustainability, and demonstrates commitment to communicating the purpose and value of water quality related projects.

 Interpretive signage on restoration projects educates visitors about the ecological (and other) functions of your project and signals to maintenance staff that an environmental restoration project is present that must be protected and managed.